jvm-repo-rebuild/reproducible-central/README.md

     * `dos2unix` - DOS to MAC/UNIX text file format converter.

       Can be installed via [homebrew](https://brew.sh) on MAC via: `brew install dos2unix`.

+    * `gsed` - on mac, to provide gnu sed command.

+      Can be installed via [homebrew](https://brew.sh) on MAC via: `brew install gsed`.

+      If you are missing `gsed` on a MAC, you may see an error like the one below:

+          ...
+          dos2unix: converting file target/maven-shared-utils-3.3.4.buildinfo to Unix format...
+          dos2unix: converting file target/maven-shared-utils-3.3.4.buildinfo.compare to Unix format...
+          ./rebuild.sh: line 143: gsed: command not found
    </details>

 You can rebuild a project release by running: